 Address: Overhoeksplein 3, 1031 KS Amsterdam, Netherlands

 Starting off with one of the most well-known clubs in Amsterdam, Shelter Amsterdam (aka Club Shelter, or just Shelter) is a famous spot for nightlife in the Netherlands.
 Located in the basement of the A’DAM Tower, Shelter has always been able to court large crowds for wild nights out.
-If you’rea local who is into house, trance, and techno music, you likely already know of Shelter.
+If you’re a local into house, trance, and techno music, you likely already know of Shelter.

 This large underground nightclub is one of the better-kept spots in the city, with awesome sound systems, well-stocked bars, and a locker room to stow valuables.
 They also have a full calendar featuring some of the hottest DJs on the continent.
 You’ll find all sorts in the crowd here, from youngsters to house-heads from the 90s reliving their youth.

-Another downside is that you really do need a ticket for entry, and it helps if someone there can vouch for you on busy nights.
+Another downside is that you need an entry ticket, and it helps if someone there can vouch for you on busy nights.
 Lastly, and most concerning, I’ve known people to be refused entry because they aren’t Dutch.

 - It’s an institution